This is a guide covering everything you need to know about armatures in sculpting.

 In this, you surely need support for the shape to hold its position.
 So, in this process, the armature will help you make its long arms and legs and hold their positions.

-So, by using armature, one can easily make shapes of different animals and humans considering any position.
+By using an armature, one can easily make shapes of different animals and humans considering any position.

 2. Reducing the Bulk of an Object

-Building the sculpture in the armature is also used to reduce the bulk of an object.
+Building a sculpture using an armature is also used to reduce the bulk of an object.

 You can use less material to fill the object from the inside, but still, it is more stable and weighs much less.
 This is done by filling clay inside the sculpture.